swlkr/radical/README.md

 # Learning

-Check out the `examples/` folder for some ideas on how to get started
+Check out the `examples/` folder for some ideas on how to get started and when  you're ready, check the `docs/` folder for more details.

 # Quickstart